Intent/What we aim to do through our Science Curriculum

 Implementation

 Across St Anne’s Catholic Primary School, we are following the National Curriculum objectives for Science.
+We do this through the scheme ' White Rose education'.

 We cover all areas of the subject to prepare the children for further Science in Secondary school and future life.
 The topic areas are: